-Sweet potatoes vines are often grown as an ornamental in northern climates, but will also produce new sweet potatoes.
+Sweet potatoes are awesome to grow from scraps.
+They are vines are often grown as an ornamental in northern climates, but will also produce new sweet potatoes.
 Cut the potato end so that you have eyes.
 Stick toothpicks in and start it in glass of water.
 When roots develop and eyes are leafing out, plant in rich soil and keep watered.

 Ever buy a bag of onions and have small ones in it?
-Just stick in soil and keep moist and they will grow larger.
+Well, if you want to regrow onions, just stick in soil and keep moist and they will grow larger.
 When you cut off the root ends of onions, just press into the soil leaving the cut end up and uncovered and keep moist as they too will regrow.

-Yes you can regrow carrot tops, but the root will not grow back.
+This one comes with a slight caveat…. there’s not really a great way to grow carrots from carrot tops.
+Yes you can regrow them, but the root will never truly grow back.
 Great for greenery or if you have rabbits or chickens.

 11. Spring Onions